Valkyria Chronicles Anime Video Game Review

 The one other thing to bring up is the challenge and replayability angle.
 It's not a wildly difficult game; so long as you're careful with your choices and plan your moves in battle carefully you can probably finish it without having to re-do more than a couple of maps.
 But, the difference between a D rank--fine to advance in the game--and an A rank--which nets you extra experience, money, bonus weapons, and pride, but no plot changes--is usually the difference between a careful, methodic slog and doing nothing wrong.

-Even surviving these advanced skirmishes is a challenge, and getting an A requires clever planning and near-perfect execution.
+Even surviving these advanced skirmishes is a challenge, and getting an A requires clever planning, near-perfect execution, and a bit of luck.
 That it manages to do this with maps you've probably played through a dozen times is testament to the designers' ability to come up with creative new things to do.
-There are also several DLC modules, some of which are quite interesting.
+There are also several DLC modules, some of which are quite interesting--the chance to play as a group of Squad 7 misfits who aren't in the spotlight in the main game in one, and another in which you take the role of Imperial commander Selvaria.

 Notes and Trivia

 There is also a two-season anime adaptation of this game; it has the same character and mechanical design, and the same voice cast, but somewhat ironically doesn't look as good.
-The anime version makes a number of changes to the plot, and particularly toward the end does a significantly worse job with the drama.
+The anime version makes a number of changes to the plot, and particularly toward the end does a significantly worse job with the drama compared to the game.
 You would, in all honesty, probably do better to just watch the cutscenes in the game straight through.
+There are also two anime OVA episodes based on the Valkyria Chronicles III game.
+None of the anime adaptations have been released in English officially as of this writing.

 The game is rated "Teen" by the ESRB (for animated blood, mild language, mild suggestive themes, use of tobacco, and violence), and probably deserves to be in the 13+ range.